This Dated Bathroom Gets a Much Needed Upgrade

 Campbell encouraged them to spend a little more money on a custom-made mirror from a local glass vendor.
-"Getting the mirror the exact size you need makes everything around it - the faucet, the lights, the sink - the scale you want it to be," says Campbell.
-"It looks purposeful and a whole lot nicer than just getting something off the shelf and making it work - it also brings more light into the room."
-Campbell also suggests splurging on custom cabinetry - it will be the size and color you want, and will hold-up longer over time.
-When it comes to the shower, the glass needed to be custom fit for that as well, but first the gold frame had to go.
+"Getting the mirror the exact size you need makes everything around it—the faucet, the lights, the sink—the scale you want it to be," says Campbell.
+"It looks purposeful and a whole lot nicer than just getting something off the shelf and making it work—it also brings more light into the room."
+Campbell also suggests splurging on custom cabinetry—it will be the size and color you want, and will hold up longer over time.
+When it comes to the shower, the glass needed to be custom fit for that as well, but first, the gold frame had to go.
 "It made the shower look clunky," she says.
-"A frameless shower makes it feel a lot bigger since your eye isn't being blocked - it's also more modern looking."
+"A frameless shower makes it feel a lot bigger since your eye isn't being blocked—it's also more modern looking."
 Campbell always recommends asking for the upgraded Diamond treatment when you get your glass cut.
-The extra coating will make it so the water beads right off, and you'll have clearer glass with a lot less spots that's easier to clean.
+The extra coating will make it so the water beads right off, and you'll have clearer glass with a lot fewer spots that are easier to clean.
 Definitely worth the splurge!

 Find the Perfect Shade

 When it came to painting the bathroom, it took a few tries to find the color that ticked everyone's boxes.
 The couple knew they wanted something soft with a hint of color.
 Marlene loves gray but wanted a bit of blue in there, and Pete was concerned if it was too blue, it would look like a kids' room.
 After some trial and error, they settled on Gulf Wind by Kelly Moore.
 "It's soft and soothing, not too masculine or feminine, and coordinates with the tiles," says Campbell.